Banging Toolbox

 Verdict: The lightest and strongest jigsaw tool

-A good jigsaw is a joy to have in the workplace or building site.
+A phenomenal jigsaw is a joy to have in the workplace or building site.
 The best value jigsaws are the Makita XVJ03, the Festool 574716 CARVEX, and the Milwaukee 2445-21 depending on the type of saw you think is best for your work.

 Any of these models will give you excellent performance and reliable results.
 The cordless options offer a pretty good battery life and will provide you with power that rivals the best-corded jigsaws.